clungzta/alexbot_firmware/README.md

 ---
 ### Acknowledgements

-Firmware originally forked and repurposed from "Linda", code for the self-driving car by [The Robotics Club](https://www.theroboticsclub.org/)
+Firmware was originally forked and repurposed from "Linda", code for the self-driving car by [The Robotics Club](https://www.theroboticsclub.org/)

 ### References